 Barbara is particularly interested in preparing youth to lead fulfilling, successful lives.

-Board Vice-Chair and Treasurer, Brevard County Appointee
+Board Vice-Chair, Brevard County Appointee

 Ruth Long is the Director of Critical Care and Respiratory Therapy at Wuesthoff Hospital in Rockledge Florida.
 Ruth started her healthcare career over 25 years ago as a Respiratory Therapist.
 Eventually she decided to broaden her scope of practice and earn her nursing degree.
 Once she became a nurse, Ruth decided that she really enjoyed working with critical care patients and their families.
 She worked as a staff nurse and then a Nurse Manager in the ICU for several years while working on her Master’s in Health Service Administration.